nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2022-12-28

-10am our Ave A hub is currently down and will be rebooted very soon
+10am to 12:30 Our Ave A hub was down and is running again after a reboot

 2022-12-8